-Lance Cousins, a great scholar of early Buddhism, died in Oxford early on Saturday March 14, 2015, of a heart attack.
+Lance Cousins, a great scholar of early Buddhism, died in Oxford early on Saturday 14 March, 2015, of a heart attack.
 He was aged 72 and is survived by his ex-wife, two children, and a brother and sister.
 Many in the field of Buddhist Studies and Buddhist practice are in his debt.

-Lance was born on April 7, 1942 in Hitchin, Hertfordshire.
-After Letchworth Grammar and Hales Grammar schools, in 1961 he attended St John's College, Cambridge, reading History and then Oriental Studies.
-He studied Sanskrit with Sir Harold Bailey and Middle Indian with K.R.
-Norman.
-After his MA he started a doctorate with K.R.
-Norman which involved work on an edition of the Saṃyutta Nikāya tīkā, which led on to his first publication 'Dhammapāla and the tīkā literature' (1972).
+Lance was born on 7 April 1942 in Hitchin, Hertfordshire.
+After Letchworth Grammar School, he attended St John's College, Cambridge, reading History and then Oriental Studies.
+He studied Sanskrit with Sir Harold Bailey and Middle Indian with K. R. Norman.
+After his MA he started a doctorate with K. R. Norman which involved work on an edition of the Saṃyutta Nikāya ṭīkā, which led on to his first publication 'Dhammapāla and the Ṭīkā Literature' (1972).

 1970 saw both his election to the Council of the Pali Text Society (this lasting till the mid-1980s) and his appointment as Lecturer in Comparative Religion at the University of Manchester.
-There he taught Buddhism, Jainism, Hinduism, Pali,
+There he taught Buddhism, Jainism, Hinduism, Pali, Sanskrit, comparative mysticism, and methodological issues in the cross-cultural study of religious experience.